neoxic/lua-mongo/README.md

 assert(bulk:execute())
 ```

-The use of `__tobson` metamethods and BSON handlers gives full control over how Lua values are
+4. The use of `__tobson` metamethods and BSON handlers gives full control over how Lua values are
 represented in BSON documents and vice versa.
 In particular, this API facilitates support for
-classes (tables with metatables) on their way to and/or from MongoDB.
-For example:
+classes (tables with metatables) on their way to and/or from MongoDB:

 ```Lua
 local SimpleClass = {} -- Class metatable